-The Apostle John who is seeing these visions and receiving this revelation is on the island of Patmos, it's a rocky island in the Mediterranean.
+The apostle John who is seeing these visions and receiving this revelation is on the island of Patmos.
+It’s a rocky island in the Mediterranean.
 He has been sent there in exile for preaching Jesus Christ.
-And God is giving him some marvelous visions, glimpses of the future when the wrath of God will fall and the Lord Jesus Christ will take back His universe from Satan and from sin.
-From our vantage point the next event will be the Rapture of the church.
-The church of Jesus Christ will be caught away and then will come the seven-year Tribulation, and finally the last half of that, the Great Tribulation, culminating in the day of the Lord, and then the Kingdom.
+And God is giving him some marvelous visions, glimpse of the future when the wrath of God will fall and the Lord Jesus Christ will take back His universe from Satan and from sin.
+From our vantage point, the next event will be the Rapture of the church.
+The church of Jesus Christ will be caught away and then will come the seven-year tribulation.
+And finally, the last half of that, the great tribulation, culminating in the day of the Lord, and then the Kingdom.

 But this is not a star like any of those stars.
 This is a different star because it says about this star that the key of the bottomless pit was given to him.
 This is a star like we think of a star, a movie star, an athletic star, a music star.
 This is some kind of person, some angelic person who could be identified in the terminology of Job 38:7 which talks about angels as stars.
 This star is from the spiritual dimension.
 This star, it says, which had fallen to the earth.
 This is a fallen star.
 Perfect tense, fallen already with ongoing results, the fall is in the past with continuing reality.